 But his wealth has never altered his frugal lifestyle.
 In fact, Buffett still lives in the same five-bedroom home he purchased for his family in 1958.
 Talk about living a thrifty lifestyle!
 (Image: entrepreneurassignment.blogspot.com)

-Father’s Day 2013 is June 16, which means if you have yet to purchase your favorite guy a gift, time is winding down — the best news for anyone looking to buy a gift on a budget.
+Father’s Day is coming up, which means if you have yet to purchase your favorite guy a gift, time is winding down — the best news for anyone looking to buy a gift on a budget.